Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 > "On one hand, we use these linear models to enhance scalability...
 On the other hand, **a very long context cannot be properly compressed in a small vector-valued or matrix-valued states**."

 This IS capacity violation: when $R_T > C_T$, no architectural trick can avoid information loss.
-Titans addresses this by maintaining both compressed (long-term) and uncompressed (short-term) memory, trading off between them—exactly the strategy our framework predicts as optimal.
+Titans addresses this by maintaining both compressed (long-term) and uncompressed (short-term) memory, trading off between them, exactly the strategy our framework predicts as optimal.

 #### 11.7.3 Test-Time Learning as Dynamic Atom Creation